patricktunez123/EmployeeManagement/README.md

 - The national id is 16 max/min numbers
 - National Id, Email and phone are unique
 - The system throws exceptions if any error occurs.

+## Features that have not done yet

+- A manager should be able to confirm his email after registration.
+- A manager should be able to reset the password by providing an email address to which a password reset link will be sent, afterward, he should be able to log in with the new password.
+- A manager should be able to upload an excel sheet containing a list of his/her employees (employee name, national id number, phone number, email, date of birth, status and position).
+- The system should record all the manager’s activities (login, logout, password reset, profile update etc…) in order to comply with external audit requirements.
+- Phone number should be a Rwandan number.
+- An employee who is below 18 years of age should not be registered.

 ## How to set up and test this app